|X-Arcade Machine Setup Guide, Manual and Support

 ||Hold Start 2 + Press Start 1

 ||Hold Start 2 + Press Right Pinball

 ||Hold Start 2 + Press Left Pinball

 - To shut down your cabinet, first press (don't hold) the power button on the front of the PC and allow it to shut down properly.
 Then you can optionally turn it completely off by turning off the switch on the back of the cabinet.

 - If you wish to use a game console, push the Mode button on the Video Game Jockey so the light is on, and set the serial switchbox to C.

 - For any games that say "Reset to Factory Defaults" or similar, simply hit the F2 button on your keyboard.
 You will only have to do this once.

 - MANUAL GAME CONTROLS CONFIG: You can change the controls for any game by simply pushing the "Tab" key while a game is already running to access the controls menu.
 The Input (this game) overrides the general input settings and adds custom controller settings for just the game being used.
 Input (general) option allows controller settings to be applied to all games (not recommended).

-- For Mortal Kombat games, the - and = keys can be used to raise or lower the in-game volume.
+- For some games (such as Rampage World Tour and Mortal Kombat games), the - and = keys can be used to raise or lower the in-game volume.